AvraSaslow/3308project/README.md

 **Development files**

 Files used in development stages, deprecated methods

 **Smart OBD**

 Nodejs

 Contains all files for node server to be deployed on heroku

 **Dynamic_commands**

-  Docs

-    Contains documentation for executable
+ Docs: Contains documentation for executable

-  Tests

-    Unit testing
+ Tests: Unit testing

-  Executable

-    Compile files for executable
+ Executable: Compile files for executable

-  smartOBD

-    Python package to be used in main.py
+ smartOBD: Python package to be used in main.py